 If you get the Chase Sapphire Preferred, each point is worth 1.25 cents.
 So the card’s current 60,000-point welcome bonus is worth $750 in airfare.
 Have Chase’s top-tier card, the Chase Sapphire Reserve?
 It’s even sweeter, as each point is worth 1.5 cents toward travel.
-So that 60,000 point bonus is worth $750 in airfare.
+So that card’s lower, 50,000 point bonus is still worth $750 in airfare.

 Chase’s Ultimate Rewards Travel portal is simple to use, as it’s now powered by Expedia.
 And in general, most flights you see here or in your inbox through your Thrifty Traveler Premium subscription are going to show up.
 Read our full guide to booking flights directly with Chase Ultimate Rewards points.

 Let’s look at an example.
 We recently found great deals on flights to San Juan (SJU), Puerto Rico.
 It’s one of our top cheap winter escapes, with fares from Minneapolis-St. Paul (MSP) as low as $297.